WHAT’S the betting that the identity of the new Scotsman newspaper editor will be announced today?

-If it is true – as rumours suggest – that ‘headhunters’ were assigned to find the ideal candidate, it would be a surprise if former Herald editor, Mark Douglas-Home, gets the gig – since he’ll have been one of the first names on any long leet, by virtue of being relatively free.
-Or current acting editor, Ian Stewart.
+If it is true – as rumours suggest – that ‘headhunters’ were assigned to find the ideal candidate, former Herald editor, Mark Douglas-Home, will have been one of the first names on any long leet, by virtue of being relatively free.
+Along with current acting editor, Ian Stewart.

 Should it not be Stewart, then staff will no doubt be hoping that he isn’t left with the task of announcing the new person.
 It seemed insensitive that it was Scotland on Sunday acting editor, Tom Little, who was seemingly left with the task of publicly announcing it was not him but Snowdon who had landed the editor’s job.